 The College Level Examination Program (CLEP) exams are designed to measure what you have learned through informal study, reading, travel, and work, and then equate this knowledge with what students usually learn during the first year of college study.
 When you earn credits through CLEP exams, you can move directly to more advanced classes.
 This helps you complete your college education more quickly and at a lower overall cost.

 In the College of General Studies, you may earn up to half the credits you need to graduate—sixty credits of the required one hundred twenty—by earning a combination of three to six credits on each of the five general examinations and three to nine credits on certain subject examinations.
-You are required to score at least fifty points or more on each exam you take in order to receive credit from us.
+Be sure to note the scoring requirements in the table below for the test to count for credit.

 CLEP Exams Accepted